 Investors get Equity in Double Fine

 This isn't one I've heard tossed around here so much in particular but addresses something that Equity Crowdfunding was thought to deal with since when Oculus Rift was sold to Facebook, a lot of backers felt they should get a share of the 2 billion for helping the company take off.
-That doesn't happen here, instead they own a very limited share.
-You have the right to a dividend from the publisher subscription that you decided to invest on, which your share will ideally track the performance of.
+That doesn't happen here, instead, they own a very limited share.
+You have the right to a dividend from the publisher subscription that you decided to invest in, in which your share will ideally track the performance of.

 Let's take a moment here and break down how this all works so that everyone understands it a bit better.

-The Parties involved: Loose Tooth (the parent), Fig Publishing (FIG), Grasslands (The Pub Sub, which is the term for the publishing subsidiary that FIG uses for a particular project—each one will have it's own "pub sub"), Double Fine, Rewards Backers, and Investors.
+The Parties involved: Loose Tooth (the parent), Fig Publishing (FIG), Grasslands (The Pub Sub, which is the term for the publishing subsidiary that FIG uses for a particular project—each one will have its own "pub-sub"), Double Fine, Rewards Backers, and Investors.
 Each of these are different parties involved in it.

 Then we launch the crowdfunding campaign.
-Investors are investing in preferred tracking stock of FIG. That stock doesn't have any rights beyond that of being paid a dividend, and importantly: you are not buying equity in either Grasslands or Double Fine.
-Equally important to note is that there is no way to trade these Game Shares at this time, and inside the documents FIG is doing its best to stop such a market from opening for one reason or another—likely not wanting to deal with the legal and tracking issues related to it.
+Investors are investing in the preferred tracking stock of FIG. That stock doesn't have any rights beyond that of being paid a dividend, and importantly: you are not buying equity in either Grasslands or Double Fine.
+Equally important to note is that there is no way to trade these Game Shares at this time, and inside the documents, FIG is doing its best to stop such a market from opening for one reason or another—likely not wanting to deal with the legal and tracking issues related to it.

 Rewards-Based Crowdfunders are in their own little area and their money as far as I can tell goes almost directly to Double Fine without dealing with many of the steps above, just processing through FIG's website.

 Investors will earn a share of DLC and All Platform Sales